briandgomez/Study/Back End/Data.md

      <img width="246" alt="image" src="https://user-images.githubusercontent.com/69539559/172074721-13fe032c-ad62-467d-96bd-92e104a64720.png">

-## When to use SQL vs NoSQL databases
+## When to use Relational vs Non-relational databases
-### NoSQL:
+### Relational:
-When working with large amounts of data, data that is not sensitive, and structure is not a priority NoSQL is the better choice
+When the data is sensitive, structure is a priority and does not change often then relational database is the better choice
-### SQL:
+### Non-relational:
-When the data is sensitive, structure is a priority and does not change often then SQL database is the better choice
+When working with large amounts of data, data that is not sensitive, and structure is not a priority non-relational is the better choice